Kenya Roundup: Malaria cases, murder, school feeding, bilateral talks

 Kenya-UK Bilateral talks

 In the Kenya-UK Bilateral Talks, Prime Cabinet Secretary Musalia Mudavadi engaged with the UK's Secretary of State for Foreign Affairs, David Lammy, to fortify strategic links between the two nations.
 Their discussions highlighted key areas such as Kenya's developmental progress, governance clarity, and regional stability.
 Particular attention was given to initiatives around green industrialisation and youth empowerment, encapsulated in Action Plan Five.
 Mudavadi's proposal for an IMF diagnostic review of corruption signifies a commitment to improving accountability and transparency.
 Attention was also directed towards regional crises, specifically in Sudan and Somalia, acknowledging UK support for peace-building in South Sudan, Mwakilishi reports.
-The dialogue reaffirms Kenya's pivotal role in global security, emphasising its leadership in the Multinational Security Support Mission in Haiti, while also addressing fiscal hurdles faced by the nation, including an alarming Sh350 billion deficit requiring a reassessment of developmental priorities.
+The dialogue reaffirms Kenya's pivotal role in global security, emphasising its leadership in the Multinational Security Support Mission in Haiti, while also addressing fiscal hurdles faced by the nation, including an alarming Sh350 billion (approximately $2.7 billion) deficit requiring a reassessment of developmental priorities.

 Murder